Rotations PGY 1

 Internal Medicine-Boston Medical Center

 First year residents rotate with Internal Medicine residents for three 4 week rotations.
-Psychiatry residents on medicine function as an Internal Medicine intern as part of a medical team composed of a senior resident, chief resident and attending to evaluate, diagnose, and treat patients with serious medical illnesses.
-This rotation provides the residents learning opportunities to strengthen their skills in internal medicine serving as one of two interns on a typical medicine team.
+Psychiatry residents on medicine function as an Internal Medicine intern as part of a medical team composed of a senior resident, chief resident and attending in order to evaluate, diagnose, and treat patients with serious medical illnesses.
+This rotation provides the residents learning opportunities to strengthen their skills in Internal Medicine serving as one of two interns on a typical medicine team.
 Learning experiences include admitting and evaluation, managing illness, and discharging patients and all the skills that are required to make these aspects of good medical care happen smoothly.
 While this is one of the more rigorous rotations of the first year, all would agree that it is extremely valuable in teaching you how to operate efficiently within large hospitals and helps residents to develop knowledge and skills in evaluation and treatment of complex medical illnesses.

-Urgent care, Internal Medicine-VA Boston Healthcare System
+Urgent Care, Internal Medicine-VA Boston Healthcare System

 Neurology Boston Medical Center

 Residents have two 4 week rotations as part of the neurology team that includes second, third and fourth year neurology residents and the team attending.
 The neurology team consults to medicine, surgery, and the emergency department and provides treatment to inpatient neurology patients.
 Residents see a wide range of neurological disorders including disorders of the central and peripheral nervous system and provide state of the art treatment.
-Psychiatry residents learn through rounds with bedside teaching and in a weekly formal lecture series and Neurology Grand Rounds.
+Psychiatry residents learn through rounds with bedside teaching, in a weekly formal lecture series and Neurology Grand Rounds.